rmcvicar-sbp/bggn213/README.md

 # bggn213

-This is my classwork from BGGN213 at UC San Diego.
+This is my classwork from BGGN213 Winter quarter 2020 at UC San Diego.